inkredusk/android-assistant-custom-intents-demo/README.md

 # android-assistant-custom-intents-demo
-android app to showcase use of custom intents using Google Assistant
+Android app to showcase use of custom intents using Google Assistant

+#### Running the application

+#### Pre-requisites:

+* Android Studio - version 4.1.2 or above
+* App Actions Test Tool
+* A valid Google Maps API key